-Section II of this paper discusses participant demographics, the technical capabilities of the vehicle utilized for test drive sessions, and the experiment procedure.
-Results are reported in both Section III and Section IV, summarizing qualitative and qualitative findings, respectively.
-Section V is a discussion of the results, followed by Section VI which outlines the limitations of this study.
-The paper concludes with Section VII, which offers an outlook on future work.
+Section II of this paper provides related works and background information, and Section III discusses participant demographics, the technical capabilities of the vehicle utilized for test drive sessions, and the experiment procedure.
+Results are reported in Section IV and Section V summarizing qualitative and quantitative findings, respectively.
+Section VI is a discussion of the results, followed by Section VII, which outlines the limitations of this study.
+The paper concludes with Section VIII, which offers an outlook and future work.